‘Diamonds are in my blood’: The Jain traders who dominate Antwerp jewels

 Tucked away in the shadow of Antwerp’s grand Art Nouveau railway station, the Diamond Quarter is an unprepossessing cluster of boxy, grey and brown buildings dating back to the 1960s and ‘70s.
 It’s a modest setting for the capital of the world diamond industry – a title Antwerp has claimed since 1456 when jeweller Lodewyk van Bercken infused his polishing wheel with olive oil and diamond dust to invent the scaif, a revolutionary tool which allowed for the cutting of perfectly symmetrical diamonds.
 Today, Antwerp processes 100 million euros ($106m) of diamonds each day.

-At the centre of it all is Antwerp’s diamond exchange, where Tom Neys, a representative of the Antwerp World Diamond Centre, which oversees the city’s diamond trade, works.
+At the centre of it all is Antwerp’s diamond exchange, next to where Tom Neys, a representative of the Antwerp World Diamond Centre, which oversees the city’s diamond trade, works.
 He can be found in an elegant, cavernous room lined with trading desks, where hushed conversations echo off marble columns and parquet floors.

 Orthodox Jews had dominated Antwerp’s diamond trade for hundreds of years before Jain traders began arriving in the mid-20th century.
 “The first diamonds ever found were in India, but historically they didn’t trade much internationally,” says Neys.
 That all changed in the 1960s, when Jain traders from Gujarat began buying small, rough diamonds at a low price, outsourcing cutting and polishing to craftspeople back in Gujarat, and then selling them in Antwerp.
 “Today, 95 percent of the diamonds sold here are cut and polished in India,” he says.